franfabrizio/franfabrizio-dev-blog/content/posts/troubleshooting-tesla-p40-dell-precision-t7820/index.md

 The Dell Precision T7820 was not a crazy idea.
 It looked good on paper.
 It had the right kind of chassis, the right PSU class, and the right workstation pedigree.
 But for my P40 build, it was a dead end.

-In the next main postYYY, I’ll cover the build that finally worked: moving to an ASUS B550-E motherboard, Ryzen 5600X, normal ATX power, custom P40 cooling, Ubuntu, NVIDIA driver 580, and the deeply satisfying moment when `nvidia-smi` finally showed a healthy Tesla P40.
+In the next main post, [The AM4 Tesla P40 Buildout](/posts/am4-tesla-p40-buildout/), I’ll cover the build that finally worked: moving to an ASUS B550-E motherboard, Ryzen 5600X, normal ATX power, custom P40 cooling, Ubuntu, NVIDIA driver 580, and the deeply satisfying moment when `nvidia-smi` finally showed a healthy Tesla P40.